tschellenbach/Stream-Framework/docs/choosing_a_storage_backend.rst

 -  Expensive memory only storage
 -  Manual sharding

-Redis stores data in memory.
+Redis stores its complete dataset in memory.
 This makes sure that all operations are always fast.
 It does however mean that you might need a lot of storage.

 A common approach is therefor to use Redis storage for some of your